Diksha036/figma-braze-backend/README.md

-That is fantastic news!
-I am thrilled that it is working perfectly for you.
-Building a custom pipeline between a design tool and an enterprise marketing platform is no small feat.

-Here is a complete, professional `README.md` file that you can copy and paste into your GitHub repository.
-It includes a text-based architecture diagram and a detailed breakdown of exactly how your new system works.

----

 # 📧 Figma to Braze HTML Email Exporter

 This project is a custom Figma plugin and serverless proxy that seamlessly translates Figma designs into editable HTML email templates inside the Braze CRM.